 *Co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Public Policy, Business, Kinesiology, and Social Work (The Community Action and Social Change Undergraduate Minor), as well as the College Literature, Science, & the Arts (LSA) and the Office of the Vice Provost for Equity, Inclusion, & Academic Affairs.

-Organized by the Center for Engaged Academic Learning (CEAL).
+Organized by CEAL: Community Engaged Academic Learning.